onlypatric/Rubrica-CRUD-/README.md

  - `ADD <str name> <str surname> <str prefix> <str phone>`: Adds a contact with the provided details.
  - `UPDATE <position> <newData>`: Updates the name of a contact at the specified position.
  - `REMOVE <position>`: Removes a contact at the specified position.
+ - SEARCHPHONE <surname> <name>: Prints the phone number associated with a given surname and name.
+ - SEARCHNAME <phone>: Prints the surname and name associated with a given phone number.
  - `LENGTH`: Displays the number of contacts.
  - `HELP`: Provides a list of available commands.
 ## Contributing